-In the first part of our interview with Mattia Ruaro, STP’s resident machine translation specialist, we talked about machine translation (MT) in general: how it works, how it has been used at STP and what companies can do to train the MT engines they use.
+In part 1 of our interview with Mattia Ruaro, STP’s resident machine translation specialist, we talked about machine translation (MT) in general: how it works, how it has been used at STP and what companies can do to train the MT engines they use.

-In this second part, you can read Mattia’s thoughts on the newest development within MT technology, which has people predicting the end of translation as we know it: neural machine translation.
+In part 2 today, you can read Mattia’s thoughts on the newest development within MT technology, which has people predicting the end of translation as we know it: neural machine translation.

 So, Mattia, what is neural machine translation?
 And what’s with the hype?